Sharp Gaussian upper bounds for Schr\"odinger semigroups on the half-line: Abstract

 \section{Abstract}

-In 1998, V. Liskevich and Y. Semenov showed sharp Gaussian upper bounds for Schrödinger semigroups on $\R^3$ with potentials satisfying a global Kato class condition.
-Using a similar method and assuming a suitable integral condition, we show sharp Gaussian upper bounds for Schrödinger semigroups on the half-line.
-Our proof strategy includes a new technique of weighted ultracontractivity estimates and a method for the proof of kernel estimates introduced by T.~Coulhon and A.~Sikora in 2007.
+In 1998, V. Liskevich and Y. Semenov proved sharp Gaussian upper bounds for Schrödinger semigroups on $\R^3$ with potentials satisfying a global Kato class condition.
+Using similar basic ideas we show sharp Gaussian upper bounds for Schrödinger semigroups on the half-line, also assuming a suitable global Kato class condition.
+Our proof strategy includes a new technique of weighted ultracontractivity estimates.

 MSC 2020: 35J10, 35K08, 47A55, 47D06

 Keywords: Gaussian upper bounds, boundary behaviour, Schrödinger semigroups, absorption semigroups, weighted ultracontractivity estimates